 2. For more information on how the planner role may be transformed in the future see Knut Alicke, Kai Hoberg, and Jürgen Rachor, “The supply chain planner of the future,” Supply Chain Management Review, May/June 2019.

-Knut Alicke (email@example.com) is a partner at McKinsey & Company and Head of Supply Chain Europe.
+Knut Alicke (email@example.com) is a partner at McKinsey & Company in its Supply Chain Management practice.

 Julian Fischer (email@example.com) is an expert Associate Partner at McKinsey & Company.